HelenaKschidock/macro-micro/README.md

-# Two-scale heat conduction with DuMu^x^ and preCICE
+# Two-scale heat conduction with DuMu<sup>x</sup> and preCICE

-This repository showcases two-scale coupling of [DuMu^x^](https://dumux.org/) simulations with [preCICE](https://www.precice.org/), using a two-scale coupled heat conduction problem in 2D as an example.
-The DuMu^x^ simulations can also be coupled with [their respective counterparts in Nutils](https://github.com/IshaanDesai/coupled-heat-conduction).
+This repository showcases two-scale coupling of [DuMu<sup>x</sup>](https://dumux.org/) simulations with [preCICE](https://www.precice.org/), using a two-scale coupled heat conduction problem in 2D as an example.
+The DuMu<sup>x</sup> simulations can also be coupled with [their respective counterparts in Nutils](https://github.com/IshaanDesai/coupled-heat-conduction).

 ## Setup